GPII/universal/documentation/ProductionSetupInstructions.md

 curl 127.0.0.1:8888/preferences/carla
 ```

-which should give you the same output (ie. the content of the Carla NP set).
+which should give you the same output (i.e. the content of the Carla NP set).

 ##Running the cloud based flowmanager production mode##

 To run the cloudBased flowmanager in production mode, made sure you've followed the steps above (excl. the installation of couchDB, this is not required) or a similar setup.
-Make sure that no services is blocking port 8081.
+Make sure that no service is blocking port 8081.
 The cloudbased flowmanager is expecting a preferences server to be running at `http://preferences.gpii.net` so make sure this is the case as well.

 Now, to run the system in cloudBased flowmanager mode, simply go to your universal folder: